 Inevitably, bananas turn brown on your counter at some point.
 So instead of tossing these bananas, ponder the question ‘What do to with overripe bananas?’

 After reading this article, you’ll have 22 delicious ways to use up your bananas so you’ll never have to worry about wasting another one ever again.
-Get my top dessert, meal, drink and even furbaby treat ideas right here!
-Don’t wait another minute to try one of these recipes that actually call for brown, overripe bananas.
+Get my top dessert, meal, dish, drink and even furbaby treat ideas right here!
+Don’t wait another minute to try one of these recipes that call for brown, overripe bananas.

 1. What to do with overripe bananas: Make Banana Bar Blondies